Got leftover champagne? Put it to a good use and make these light and fluffy champagne cupcakes with an irresistibly tangy champagne buttercream.

 - 2 cups (260g) powdered sugar

 - Preheat the oven to 350°F (175°C).
 Line 12 cupcake cups with cupcake liners.

 - In a medium bowl, whisk together flour, baking powder, baking soda and salt.
 Set aside.

-- In a mixing bowl, beat butter and sugar until fluffy, at least 3 minutes.
-Add flour and champagne and mix until well combined.
+- In another large mixing bowl, beat butter and sugar until fluffy, at least 3 minutes.

-- Frosted cupcakes should be refrigerated, and can be stored for up to 3 days.
-Bring them to a room temperature before serving.
+– Frosted cupcakes should be stored in the refrigerator, since the frosting contains perishable cream cheese.
+Store them for up to three days, and let them come to room temperature before digging in!